 Davis Sobczak Davis Sobczak

-Full judging here: https://docs.google.com/document/d/1xaihcisbpBJQKqh2x7sO6t6mfrL2S-9IaDBCh19hZbA/edit?tab=t.0
+Full judging here: https://docs.google.com/document/d/1WeyjiTsBu8jQuQDc4vZ53Fb-tJXQQ5_BpCneFPRCl-s/edit?tab=t.0

 Read More